dotnet/AspNetCore.Docs/aspnet/mvc/overview/getting-started/getting-started-with-ef-using-mvc/creating-an-entity-framework-data-model-for-an-asp-net-mvc-application.md

 1. Save the file.

 The `Enrollments` property is a navigation property.
-A `Course` entity can be related to any number of `Enrollment` entities.
+You can relate a `Course` entity to any number of `Enrollment` entities.

-The `<xref:System.ComponentModel.DataAnnotations.Schema.DatabaseGeneratedAttribute>` attribute is explained in a later tutorial in this series.
-Basically, this attribute lets you enter the primary key for the course rather than having the database generate it.
+`<xref:System.ComponentModel.DataAnnotations.Schema.DatabaseGeneratedAttribute>` is basically an attribute that lets you enter the primary key for the course rather than having the database generate it.
+You can find a more in-depth explanation later in this tutorial series.

 ## Create the database context

 The main class that coordinates EF6 functionality for a given data model is the *database context* class.
 You create this class by deriving from the [System.Data.Entity.DbContext](https://msdn.microsoft.com/library/system.data.entity.dbcontext(v=vs.113).aspx) class.
-In your code, you specify which entities are included in the data model.
+In your code, you specify which entities yo include in the data model.
 You can also customize certain EF6 behavior.
-In this project, the class is named `SchoolContext`.
+You name the class `SchoolContext` in this project.

 Create a folder in the ContosoUniversity project.